se-edu/se-book/processModels/introduction/iterativeModels/text.md

 * **breadth-first**: an iteration evolves all major components in parallel %%e.g., add a new feature fully, or enhance an existing feature%%.
 * **depth-first**: an iteration focuses on fleshing out only some components %%e.g., update the backend to support a new feature that will be added in a future iteration%%.

-**Most project use a mixture of breadth-first and depth-first iterations** %%i.e., an iteration can contain some breadth-first work as well as some depth-first work%%.
+**Most projects use a mixture of breadth-first and depth-first iterations** %%i.e., an iteration can contain some breadth-first work as well as some depth-first work%%.

 </div>